 A Certificate of Achievement is designed for students who plan to seek employment based upon the competencies and skills attained through these programmes of study.
-Credit hours may or may not be attached to these courses that are fewer than those required for an AA and AS degree.
+Certificate programmes require fewer courses than an AA or AS degree.

 COURSE

 An organised series of educational experiences planned within a field of study which may include lectures, discussions, demonstrations, laboratory exercises, field trips, on-the-job-training; for example, MAT204 - Further Algebra, Probability and Further Calculus.